build-on-aws/content/concepts/devops-essentials/index.md

 create-firewall-rull --name "allow db access from vm" --port 3306 --protocol tcp --source <ip of vm>
 ```

 This script can be run once, and if you need to make any changes, you will need to modify it or write a new script.
+Repeating this script won't work because it will attempt to create brand new resources and not manage the existing ones.
 The commands need to be run in a certain order, or you will encounter errors.
 For example, you will not be able to create the firewall rule before the VM exists.
 If you need to change the name, you can't run the same command and instead need to add `update-virtual-machine --machine-id XYZ --name "My new servers"`.
 With **declarative**, you can approach it by specifying what you need, and leave it up to the tool to decide how to do that.
 Compare the above **procedural** example to the below **declarative** example (pseudo code):

 ```csharp
 virtual-machine: { name: "my server", cpu: 8, mem: 8, disk: 50 }